uspgamedev/luasteam/docs/game_server.rst

     :returns: nothing
     :SteamWorks: `SteamGameServer_Shutdown <https://partner.steamgames.com/doc/api/steam_gameserver#SteamGameServer_Shutdown>`_

-    Don't forget this to call it when your game is closing or when you're done using the interface
+    Don't forget to call this when your game is closing or when you're done using the interface.

 **Example**::